 Fact: You can prevent gum disease – it does not have to be a part of getting older.

 Gum (periodontal) disease is an infection of the gums and surrounding tissues that hold teeth in place.
 Gum disease develops when plaque – a sticky film of bacteria – is allowed to build up along and under the gum line.

-And if you have been treated for gum disease, sticking to a proper oral hygiene routine and visiting your dentist for regular cleanings can minimize the chances it will come back.
+And if you have been treated for gum disease, sticking to a proper oral hygiene routine and visiting a dentist, similar to dentist Milltown or your allocated dentist for regular cleanings, can minimize the chances it will come back.